 Building a skyscraper is the most optimal use of the available space in crowded metropolitan areas, which ultimately reduces urban sprawl.
 Do you think tall buildings could make our cities more sustainable and help us better preserve the natural environments surrounding them?
 Let us know your thoughts at firstname.lastname@example.org.

-For more informative construction and real estate pieces, keep reading Zameen Blog, your source for the most up-to-date construction and best real estate blogs in Pakistan.
-You can also keep in touch by subscribing to our newsletter.
+Want to keep learning about the most up-to-date engineering and construction practices?
+Stay tuned to Zameen Blog, your source for the best real estate blogs in Pakistan.
+You can also keep in touch by subscribing to our weekly newsletter.